Fact-Checking Republicans' Defense Of The GOP Health Bill

 The bill does have language that says insurers cannot deny people coverage or charge them more just because they have a pre-existing condition.

 However, the GOP bill also has an enormous loophole in that regard.
-The plan allows states to apply for waivers from the federal government that gets them out of many of the regulations put in place under the Affordable Care Act – including one that bans insurance companies from charging people with pre-existing conditions more for a health plan.
+The plan allows states to apply for waivers from the federal government that get them out of many of the regulations put in place under the Affordable Care Act — including one that bans insurance companies from charging people with pre-existing conditions more for a health plan.
 A waiver would allow insurance companies to consider a person's health status when determining what to charge for coverage.
 And that means that although someone with a pre-existing condition who lives in a state that got a waiver would have to be offered a policy, it could be very expensive.

 "No matter what kind of plan you have today," Scalise told Fox News, "if you have a pre-existing condition, under our bill, you cannot be denied coverage and you cannot be charged more than anybody else."